letsencrypt/boulder/docs/DESIGN.md

 # Boulder flow diagrams

-Boulder is built in a decentralized way in order to enable parts to be deployed in different security contexts.
+Boulder is built out of multiple components that can be deployed in different security contexts.

 In order for you to understand how Boulder works and ensure it's working correctly, this document lays out how various operations flow through boulder.
 It is